Efficacy of prayer: First person studies

 Studies can verify that those who pray are affected by the experience, including certain physiological outcomes.
 An example of a study on meditative prayer was the Bernardi study in the British Medical Journal in 2001.
 It reported that by praying the rosary or reciting yoga mantras at specific rates, baroreflex sensitivity increased significantly in cardiovascular patients.

 A study published in 2008 used Eysenck's dimensional model of personality based on neuroticism and psychoticism to assess the mental health of high school students based on their self-reported frequency of prayer.
 For students both in Catholic and Protestant schools, higher levels of prayer were associated with better mental health as measured by lower psychoticism scores.
 However, among pupils attending Catholic schools, higher levels of prayer were also associated with higher neuroticism scores.

 It has also been suggested that if a person knows that he or she is being prayed for it can be uplifting and increase morale, thus aiding recovery.
 (See Subject-expectancy effect.)
 Studies have suggested that prayer can reduce psychological stress, regardless of the god or gods a person prays to, a result that is consistent with a variety of hypotheses as to what may cause such an effect.
 According to a study by CentraState Healthcare System, "the psychological benefits of prayer may help reduce stress and anxiety, promote a more positive outlook, and strengthen the will to live."
-Other practices such as Yoga, T'ai chi, and meditation may also have a positive impact on physical and psychological health.
+Other practices such as yoga, tai chi, and meditation may also have a positive impact on physical and psychological health.

 A 2001 study by Meisenhelder and Chandler analyzed data obtained from 1,421 Presbyterian pastors surveyed by mail and found that their self-reported frequency of prayer was well-correlated with their self-perception of health and vitality.
 This research methodology has inherent problems with self-selection, selection bias, and residual confounding, and the authors admitted that the direction of perceived prayer and health relationships "remains inconclusive due to the limits of the correlational research design".